northstowekarate/northstowekarate.github.io/training/faq/index.md

 ---
 # Frequently Asked Questions

+## It's my first lesson, what can I expect?
+This is a very common question.
+Please view our [what to expect](/training/whattoexpect) page for details.

 ## What should I wear?
 You don't need a gi (karate uniform) to start.
 Please wear loose fitting clothes to your first session.